OfficeDev/office-js-docs-pr/docs/outlook/debug-ui-less.md

 # Debug function commands in Outlook add-ins

 > [!NOTE]
 > The technique in this article can be used only on a Windows development computer.
-If you are developing on a Mac, see [Debug function commands](../testing/debug-function-command.md).
+If you're developing on a Mac, see [Debug function commands](../testing/debug-function-command.md).

 This article describes how to use the Office Add-in Debugger Extension in Visual Studio Code to debug [function commands](add-in-commands-for-outlook.md#executing-a-function-command).
 Function commands are initiated through an add-in command button in the ribbon.
 For more information about add-in commands, see [Add-in commands for Outlook](add-in-commands-for-outlook.md).